From Part 1, we setup our flower shop with Elementor Pro and Starter templates plugins. Here is the final result from Part 1.

 Theme style will apply to all content and templates are created by Elementor and non-Elementor (other content editors).

 So theme style is a must setting for your site.
-On top of theme style, you can set Global colors and Global fonts.
+On top of the theme style, you can set Global colors and Global fonts.

 Settings